ERICK-ZABALA/SOFTWARE-DEFINED-NETWORK-INVENTORY-ADDING-ACI-AND-SD-WAN/README.md

 + Click to Machine Logo to check the video!!!

 + How can we talk to the controllers?
+We are going to use REST API
 + What API are available to retrieve the information?
 + How can we explore and test the APIs?
+ACI Inspector and Postman
 + How can we use those APIs in Python?
+We are going to work with the library requests
 + How do we add this feature to the inventory script?
+Create a New Script for ACI / SD_WAN

 * Library to interact: requests, pyATS